-The water heater will provide hot water to the pressurized fresh water system if the dockside power is connected and the AC breaker switch is on.
-Follow the Operation and Maintenance manual for the proper use and care of the water heater.
+The optional generator must be operating or the dockside power connected with the AC breaker switch on for the water heater to function.
+This accessory will provide hot water to the pressurized fresh water system.
+Follow the Water Heater Operation and Maintenance manual provided in the Owner's Packet for instructions and care of the water heater.